ArtHitParade

 Gaitonde did not give explanations on the creation of his own abstractions, but the rake has certainly also the main role.
 While the Zen artist reveals a variety from a monochrome, Richter achieves an intricate tangle of brilliant colors that connects him to Pollock and de Kooning.

 Richter is skilled.
 He quickly acquires the mastery of his squeegees.
 In 1987 he no longer needs the brush.
-AB 649-2, oil on canvas 200 x 200 cm, is estimated HK $ 120M for sale by Sotheby's in Hong Kong on October 6, lot 1118.
+AB 649-2, oil on canvas 200 x 200 cm, was sold for HK $ 215M from a lower estimate of HK $ 120M by Sotheby's on October 6, 2020, lot 1118.

 While preparing for an exhibition in London, Richter had fun creating abstractions based on the colors of Monet's Parliaments.
 His inspiration for AB 649-2 is not known, but this opus is included in the nomenclature after AB Brick Tower (643-1) and AB Tower (series 646 and 647) and before the other titles of London (series 652 and 653).